Tapentadol (By mouth)

 Warnings While Using This Medicine:

 - Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, breathing or lung problems (such as COPD or asthma), low blood pressure, gallbladder problems, pancreas problems, or problems with urination.
-Tell your doctor if you have a history of head injury, brain tumor, seizures, depression, or mental problems.
+Tell your doctor if you have a history of head injury, brain tumor, seizures, depression, or mental illness.
 Also tell your doctor if you have a history of alcohol or drug abuse.